 If you like exclusive events that make you feel like a V.I.P., you’ll probably fall in love with Disney After Hours at Hollywood Studios.

-Hosted at 3 parks at Walt Disney World (Magic Kingdom, Hollywood Studios, and Animal Kingdom), Disney After Hours are special-ticketed events that let guests explore their favorite attractions and experience a park with very low crowds.
+Hosted at different parks at Walt Disney World, Disney After Hours are special-ticketed events that let guests explore their favorite attractions and experience a park with very low crowds.

 Not all of the After Hours events are created equal, however.
 And, while we don’t recommend all of them, a couple (like the one at Hollywood Studios) are definitely worth it for some people.

-Here's why we think so plus info on what it is, how much it costs, who should attend, and a suggested itinerary if you plan to go.
+Here is info about the event, how much it costs, who should attend, and a suggested itinerary if you plan to go.

 What is Disney After Hours at Hollywood Studios?